-Chemical and Physics Laboratory
+Chemical Laboratory

-Mondays and Tuesdays, from 2 to 5 p.m.
+Mondays and Wednesdays, from 2 to 5 p.m.

 Selected experiments arranged to illustrate the Chemical and Physical principles underlying Agricultural operations.
-These will include the preparation of the elements of special interest to agriculturalists, and experiments leading up to a correct knowledge of the nature, properties, composition, and use of soils, manures, and feeding stuffs.
+These will include the preparation and properties of the elements of special interest to agriculturalists, and experiments leading up to a correct knowledge of the nature, properties, composition, and use of soils, manures, and feeding stuffs.